-Careful analysis and planning is essential to implementing the strategy that is best for your particular situation.
+Careful analysis and planning are essential to implementing the strategy that is best for your particular situation.
 We have the expertise to tailor a strategy that accomplishes your goals in the present and the long term.

-- Revocable trusts (sometimes called Living Trusts) are trusts established by you during your lifetime that you can change at any time.
+- Revocable trusts (sometimes called living trusts) are trusts established by you during your lifetime that you can change at any time.
 You control how and when the trust assets will be distributed, how and when assets will be used, and other requirements for the beneficiaries.
 These trusts avoid the probate process but do not prevent estate tax liability.

 - Irrevocable trusts offer greater estate tax savings than revocable trusts but require you to give up control of any assets in the trust.
 This type of trust is beneficial for large real estate holdings and life insurance policies.
 Assets held in an irrevocable trust are not included in your estate for estate tax purposes.